Background pattern

 50

-Correction of the vitamin K antagonist that induces a deterioration of hemostasis persists for approximately 6-8 hours.
+The correction of vitamin K antagonists that induce a persistent deterioration of hemostasis lasts for approximately 6-8 hours.
 However, the effects of vitamin K, if administered at the same time, are usually achieved within 4-6 hours.
-Therefore, it is not necessary to repeat the treatment with human prothrombin complex when vitamin K has been administered.
+Therefore, it is not necessary to repeat treatment with human prothrombin complex when vitamin K has been administered.

-As these recommendations are empirical and the recovery and duration of the effect may vary, it is obligatory to monitor INR during treatment.
+As these recommendations are empirical and recovery and duration of effect may vary, INR monitoring during treatment is mandatory.

 The calculation of the required dose for treatment is based on the empirical data that approximately 1 UI of factor VII or factor IX per kg of body weight increases the plasma activity of factor IX by around 0.015 UI/ml; and 1 UI per kg of body weight of factor VII by around 0.024 UI/ml.
 One UI of factor II or X per kg of body weight increases the plasma activity of factor II or X by around 0.021 UI/ml2